-Crossing an Israeli checkpoint, every Palestinian has to present a magnetic card containing personal information, fingerprints and an eye (iris) scan.
-So when someone passes a barrier, they hold their fingers on a scanner and this tells the soldiers their whole story.
-To the designers of this t-shirt, this evokes the lines of renowned Palestinian poet Mahmoud Darwish in his poem ‘Identity card’: “Record!
-I am an Arab, and my identity card is number 50 000; I have eight children, and the ninth is coming after the summer…”
+Crossing an Israeli checkpoint, every Palestinian has to present a magnetic card containing personal information, fingerprints and an iris scan.
+When passing through these barriers they have to put their fingers on a scanner, revealing to the soldiers their entire story.
+For the designers of this t-shirt, this evokes the lines of the renowned Palestinian poet Mahmoud Darwish in his poem ‘ID card’: “Write this down: I am an Arab, and my ID card is number 50,000; I have eight children, and the ninth is coming after the summer…”

 The fingerprint designed for the ‘I am an Arab’ t-shirt is calligraphed from this poem.
-Looking closer, you can see that what seemed to be a fingerprint is actually much more.
-The design is an invitation for the world to look closely at this story and not judge anything from afar, as nothing is what it might seem.
+Look closer and you can see that what seems to be a fingerprint is actually much more.
+The design is an invitation for the world to look closely at this story and to not judge anything from afar, as nothing is what it might seem.